acm-uiuc/til/_til/vim/preventing-typos-with-abbreviations.md

+---
-# Preventing Typos with Abbreviations
+title: Preventing Typos with Abbreviations
+category: vim
+---

 Are you are prone to mistyping *the* as *teh* or *function* as *funciton*?
 You can add one-line abbreviations to your `.vimrc` file to auto-correct